 The Colorado GED Test is for candidates 17 years of age and older who have never been awarded a high school diploma or an equivalency diploma.
 16-year-olds may apply for an age waiver to take the exam.
-You must be a Colorado resident with a Colorado mailing addresses, and must not be currently enrolled in high school.
+You must not be currently enrolled in high school.

-We offer courses to prepare you to take the GED at our locations in Fort Collins, Loveland, Longmont and Westminster.
+- We offer courses to prepare you to take the GED at our locations in Fort Collins, Loveland, and Longmont.

 GED Test Subjects

-The GED consists of a battery of five tests.
+The GED consists of a battery of five tests, given in four sections.
 All tests must be taken to earn your GED.
-A GED Practice-test is recommended before taking the official GED test.
+The four sections of the 2014 GED are:

-Reasonable accommodations will be provided upon request for persons with documented disabilities.
+Reasonable accommodations will be provided for persons with documented disabilities, upon request.